 Accepting a Request to Act as a Medical Expert

 Obligation to Act as a Medical Expert

-Before agreeing to act as an expert, the physician must consider, among other things, whether he or she has the requisite expertise the matter requires, and whether any actual or potential conflicts of interest exist between the physician and the parties involved.5
+- Physicians do not have an obligation to act as medical experts.
+Before agreeing to act as an expert, physicians must consider, among other things, whether they have the requisite expertise the matter requires, and whether any actual or potential conflicts of interest exist between them and the parties involved.3

 Communication Regarding the Physician’s Role

-Where physicians are asked to review the personal health information of a specific individual, they must ensure that proper consent has been obtained to use and disclose that information in their report and/or testimony, unless they are permitted or required by law to use and disclose that information.6
+- Where physicians are asked to review the personal health information of a specific individual, they must ensure that proper consent has been obtained to use to use and disclose that information in their report and/or testimony, unless they are permitted or required by law to use and disclose that information.6

-Presence of Observers & Audio/ Video Recording
+Presence of Observers and Audio/ Video Recording

-Before providing expert opinions, physicians must ensure that they understand what they are being asked to do, and specifically, what questions they are being asked to answer.
+- Before providing expert opinions, physicians must ensure that they understand what they are being asked to do, and specifically, what questions they are being asked to answer.

-2. Acting as a Medical Expert
+Acting as a Medical Expert

 Objectivity & Impartiality

 When physicians provide expert opinions, their duty to the adjudicative body prevails over any obligation to the person who is instructing or paying them.

 Scope of Expertise

-- If a particular question or issue falls outside the physician’s area of expertise, the physician must clearly state this and decline to answer.18
+- If a particular question or issue falls outside the physician’s area of expertise, the physician must clearly state this and decline to answer.13

 Comprehensiveness & Accuracy

 - If physicians change their opinions, they must communicate this to the person instructing them in a timely manner.

 - state all factual assumptions on which the expert opinions are based, and describe any research they conducted and any documents or records they relied upon in forming their opinions.

-Discovering a suspicious finding in these circumstances is unique, in that physicians are reviewing the medical record or conducting the examination in their role as medical experts, and not as treating physicians.
-Accordingly, physicians may have different responsibilities concerning the disclosure of the suspicious finding to the individual, as specific legal obligations may apply.
+When examining an individual or reviewing the personal health information of an individual whom they are not treating, a physician may become aware of a suspicious finding where it is unclear whether it has been previously identified, including an unexpected significant clinical finding or condition that raises serious concerns or may require essential intervention.19 Given that the physician is conducting the examination or review in their role as medical expert, and not as treating physician, they may have different responsibilities concerning the disclosure of the suspicious finding to the individual, as specific legal obligations may apply.

-In situations where the suspicious finding suggests the individual is at imminent risk of significant harm and immediate medical care is required, physicians must exercise their professional judgment to determine whether the patient’s current clinical status is urgent enough to warrant immediate disclosure to the individual.
+- Where the suspicious finding suggests the individual is at imminent risk of significant harm and immediate medical care is required, physicians must exercise their professional judgment to determine whether the patient’s current clinical status is urgent enough to warrant immediate disclosure to the individual.

 Records Retention & Access

-6. For the purposes of the provisions of the Health Professions Procedural Code, Schedule 2 of the Regulated Health Professions Act, 1991, S.O.
+4. For the purposes of the provisions of the Health Professions Procedural Code, Schedule 2 of the Regulated Health Professions Act, 1991, S.O.
 1991, c.18, concerning sexual abuse of a patient, the College will consider individuals to be patients.

-9. Consent requirements for the disclosure of personal health information are contained in the Personal Health Information Protection Act, 2004, S.O.
-2004, c.3, Schedule A (hereinafter PHIPA), and the Personal Information Protection and Electronic Documents Act, S.C.
-2000, c.5.
+6. Where personal health information is reviewed or obtained, physicians may only collect, use and disclose personal health information with the consent of the individual to whom the personal health information relates, or as permitted or required by law.
+Consent requirements for the disclosure of personal health information are contained in the Personal Health Information Protection Act, 2004, S.O.
+2004, c.3, Schedule A (hereinafter PHIPA), and/or the Personal Information Protection and Electronic Documents Act, S.C.
+2000, c.5

-14. Rules of Civil Procedure, O. Reg., 438/08, enacted under the Courts of Justice Act, R.S.O.
+9. For example, for court-ordered examinations, Rules of Civil Procedure, O. Reg., 438/08, enacted under the Courts of Justice Act, R.S.O.
 1990, c.
 C.43 (hereinafter Courts of Justice Act, Rules of Civil Procedure).
 Rule 33.05 states: “No person other than the person being examined, the examining health practitioner and such assistants as the practitioner requires for the purpose of the examination shall be present at the examination unless the court orders otherwise.”

-16. Scientific evidence includes scientific theory and technique.
+11. Scientific evidence includes scientific theory and technique.
 The trier of fact (i.e., judge, jury, etc.) must determine the reliability of the scientific evidence that the expert’s opinion relies upon.